japatsu/rubber-arrows/README.md

 # Features

+Read on to find out what it does and how you use the tool.

 ## Easy

 Activate the tool, left-click and start dragging, and there's your pointer.
 Release the button and it's gone.
 That's it.